Palisades Fire: Progression

 An update from fire authorities on January 9 said that over 5,300 structures had been destroyed by the blaze.
 It had grown to almost 20000 acre.
 A man was detained on suspicion of igniting a fire in Woodland Hills, immediately north of where the fire was burning.
 In a press conference at 5:20 p.m., Crowley said there had been two deaths due to the fire.
-At 8:00 p.m., Newsom reported that the fire was 6% contained, after being at 0% containment for more than 55 hours.
+At 8:00 p.m., Newsom reported that the fire was six percent contained, after being at zero percent containment for more than 55 hours.
 A CAL FIRE status report at 6:45 p.m. said the fire had grown to 19978 acre.
 A firefighting aircraft collided with a drone while it was over the fire, suffering a hole in its wing but landing safely with no casualties.
 At 9:15 p.m., authorities reported that the death toll from all fires had risen to ten, with the Los Angeles County Department of Medical Examiner (DMEC) saying that the remains were still being identified.